 When Dick Hebert, the owner of Abares Outer Limits in Marshfield wanted to add to his bar and restaurant with a smoking room per evolving rules, Bestimate LLC drew his state approved plan in one of our first partnerships with O’Donnell Engineering Associates.

 New Garage for Town of Preston, Adams County Wisconsin, June- November 2011.
 Bestimate LLC sold the building & assisted with project management for M.P.B.
 Builders, Ripon WI who was the general contractor.
 Bestimate LLC drew the state approved plans with structural and energy calculations, with O’Donnell Engineering Associates.

-New boat repair building for State Central Boat Yard, Friendship, Wisconsin, May- August 2011.
+New boat repair building for State Central Boat Yard, Friendship, Wisc., May- August 2011.
 Bestimate LLC sold & assisted with project management for M.P.B.
-Builders, Ripon WI who was the building contractor.
+Builders, of Ripon, who was the building contractor.